open-environment/EECIP/README.md

 ## Change Log
+**Version 1.6 (July 2019)**
+- Fix bug on editing project files on governance projects
+- Add button to more quickly review projects that haven't been reviewed in 6+ months

 **Version 1.5 (October 2018)**
 - Can now search discussion topics by user who posted it
 - Added ability to view points leaderboard based on specific time-range